VA claim exam (C&P exam)

-The staff at your local VA medical center or a local doctor’s office that we partner with will contact you.
-They’ll either send you a letter by mail with the date and time of your exam, or call you to find a time that works for you.
+The staff at your local VA medical center or a VA contract vendor will mail you a letter or call you with the date and time of your exam.

-Make sure both the VA regional office and the VA medical center nearest you have your up-to-date address, phone number, and email address so you get your exam notice in time.
+Make sure both the VA regional office and the VA medical center nearest to you have your up-to-date address, phone number, and email address so that you get your exam notice in time.

-Call the number provided right away to confirm the time and location of your exam.
-It’s important not to miss your scheduled exam, so you’ll want to double check that you have the right place and time.
+Please confirm your appointment.
+If you received a letter, call the number provided to confirm your appointment.
+It’s important not to miss your scheduled exam, so you’ll want to double-check that you have the right place and time.

 To reschedule your appointment:

-- Go to your nearest VA regional benefit office.
+- Mail medical records to your nearest VA regional office

 If you have children, you’ll need to plan ahead for childcare during your exam.
-Because you and the doctor may discuss sensitive topics, children shouldn’t be in the room with you.
+Because you and the provider may discuss sensitive topics, children shouldn’t be in the room with you.

-On the day of the exam, you’ll want to wear comfortable clothes so you can move freely while the doctor exams you.
+On the day of the exam, you’ll want to wear comfortable clothes so you can move freely while the provider examines you.

-During your exam, the doctor may do any or all of these things:
+During your exam, the provider may do any or all of these things: